bji219/dep_bji219_site/_posts/2021-11-27-Casio-Circuit-Bend.markdown

 - Can-do attitude

 ### How does it sound?
 I recorded a short cover of one of [Vulfpeck's](https://vulfpeck.com/) most popular songs ["Dean Town"](https://www.youtube.com/watch?v=rhxQoDlt2AU) using the PT-100 for the bassline and overdubbing some other keyboards and such.
-I think it was pretty cool!
+I used the quarter-inch jack to port the audio from the PT-100 to my audio interface, which I would not have been able to do otherwise.
+I think this project went well, and the result is pretty cool!
 I have also used the keyboard with an amp, and the lo-fi patches come out nice and gritty with some overdrive.
 Check out the video [here](https://www.instagram.com/p/CEvLcTAB-RQ/).